dotnet/docs-aspire/docs/community-toolkit/hosting-data-api-builder.md

 ### Database Configuration

-In the example we are using a generated password for the database and are not persisting the data.
-In a production scenario, you probably want to specify the password and persist the data so it does not get lost when the container is restarted.
+In the following example, you use a generated password for the database and aren't persisting the data.
+In a production scenario, you probably want to specify the password and persist the data, so it doesn't get lost when the container restarts.
+Consider the following C# code that defines a password parameter named `sql-password`:
 Here is an example of how you can configure the database:

 ```csharp